Can I use a personal loan for a house deposit?

 So when you avoid paying LMI by taking out a personal loan for part of your deposit, will it actually save you money in the long run?

-Here's how the couple's costs break down depending on whether they buy a house with a 10% deposit and pay LMI or use a personal loan to bring their deposit up to 20%.
+Here's how your costs break down depending on whether you buy a house with a 10% deposit and pay LMI or use a personal loan to bring the deposit up to 20%.

 • LMI costs = $11,772